MacArthur’s Family Roots

 In responding to Duckworth’s proposal for the memorial General MacArthur was quoted as having said:

-As Virginian myself, whose mother came from a long line of Virginians and whose mother and father were married in the present City of Norfolk, I accept as a great honor the invitation of the city to place my papers, decorations, and other mementoes of my military service in its perpetual care and keeping
+As Virginian myself, whose mother came from a long line of Virginians and whose mother and father were married in the present City of Norfolk, I accept as a great honor the invitation of the city to place my papers, decorations, and other mementos of my military service in its perpetual care and keeping

 Although MacArthur was actually born in Little Rock, Arkansas, he is quoted in the Ledger Dispatch October 1, 1963 as having interrupted the speaker at a Masonic ceremony in his honor:

-It was intended that that I should be born in Norfolk, my mother’s home.
+It was intended that I should be born in Norfolk, my mother’s home.
 But my father, being an Army man, was suddenly ordered to Little Rock, Ark. where I was born.
 But the Norfolk papers were loyal and in the paper’s headline it said Douglas MacArthur was born while his parents were away.

 In addition to housing his papers and possessions, MacArthur requested that he and his wife be buried at the Memorial.
 MacArthur was close to his mother who had accompanied him during much of his career including his years as a cadet as West Point.
 No doubt he was happy to rest in the city of her family.